 Ready or not, the A’s handled the Savitt Gems easily, winning by a score of 6 to 1.
 Gems batters were no match for the pitching of “Big Jim“ Peterson who earned a complete game win.
 Foxx, the Major League leader in home runs at the time, was held to a base hit.
 A few days later, Connie Mack telephoned Bill Savitt to thank him for hosting his Athletics, asking, “Is there anything I can do for you?”
 To which Savitt replied, “Just tell the other teams what kind of guy I am.”
 From that day forward, professional teams called on Savitt for exhibition games.

 On August 2, 1933, Savitt and his Gems met the Boston Red Sox in another Bulkeley Stadium blockbuster.
 On a hot and humid day, the Gems sparkled brightly behind their newest big league signing, starting pitcher Bill Morrell.
-The Red Sox collected 8 hits and scored a lone earned run off of Morrell.
-With the Gems up 2 to 1 in the top of the seventh inning Red Sox pitcher, Dusty Cooke smashed a 2-run triple.
+The Red Sox collected eight hits and scored a lone earned run off of Morrell.
+With the Gems up 2 to 1 in the top of the seventh inning Red Sox pitcher, Dusty Cooke smashed a two-run triple.
 The Savitt Gems lost a close one to the Red Sox by a final of 3 to 2.

-On August 28, 1933, the Pittsburgh Pirates and their 59-year-old player-manager Honus Wagner came to Hartford.
+On August 28, 1933, the Pittsburgh Pirates and their fifty nine year old player-manager Honus Wagner came to Hartford.
 Wagner was accompanied by Hall of Famers, Pie Traynor, Freddie Lindstrom, Lloyd Waner and his brother, Paul Waner.
 Each of them collected a hit besides Wagner, who served as base coach until the top of the ninth inning.
 Wagner pinch hit and grounded out.
 The Gems featured Chicago White Sox outfielder, Bill Barrett as a guest star.
 Gems first basemen, Jigger Farrell had three hits while centerfielder, Jimmy Coyle had a pair of singles.
 The Pirates scratched the Gems 9-4 before more than 4,000 fans at Bulkeley Stadium.

 As Bill Savitt revolutionized Hartford sporting events, he also created a more inclusive baseball community.
 He quietly became a trailblazer of Baseball Integration more than a decade before Major League Baseball permitted people of color.
 Savitt was one of the first baseball owners in the nation to open the game to minority players.
-During a segregated time, the Savitt hosted all persons of color at Bulkeley Stadium.
+In a segregated time, Savitt hosted all persons of color at Bulkeley Stadium.
 He signed black and latino pitchers as well as several baseball legends of color.
 As a progressive thinker and a humanitarian, Bill Savitt refused to discriminate based on race or skin color.

 Jim Thorpe defiantly disputed Muldoon’s judgement of the play.
 After a lengthy argument, Thorpe called his team off the field.
 The Hartford crowd began to grow restless, forcing Bill Savitt to dismiss the umpiring crew and overturned the call.
-Gems bench players served as replacement umpires.
+Gems bench players stepped in as replacement umpires.
 Savitt later made peace with the Hartford Umpires and they were hired back for the next four games against Thorpe’s club.
 The Gems won the series over Harjo’s Indians, who performed war dances and used racial stereotypes to attract paying crowds.

 Bill Savitt bucked the trend of prejudice in baseball.
 He recruited a black Bulkeley High School graduate named Johnny ”Schoolboy” Taylor.
 The young ace pitcher appeared in an exhibition game against the Gems on September 24, 1933.
 It was then that Savitt first encountered Taylor’s speedy fastball and sharp curve.
-Batters scratched only 3 hits off Taylor, who had 9 strikeouts.
-However, he walked 8 and yielded a 3-0 loss to the Gems.
+Batters scratched only 3 hits off Taylor, who had nine strikeouts.
+However, he walked eight and yielded a 3-0 loss to the Gems.